-one speed-related fatality occurred (ND 2022)
+The speed-related fatality occurred (ND 2023)

-According to NHTSA, 12,330 lives were lost in speed-related vehicle crashes in the U.S. in 2021.\
+According to NHTSA, 12,151 lives were lost (an average of over 33 people on a typical day) in speed-related vehicle crashes in the U.S. in 2022.

 Speeding endangers everyone on the road.
 It greatly reduces the driver's ability to slow a vehicle when necessary or to steer safely around an unexpected curve, or another vehicle or hazardous object in the road.
 In school zones or neighborhoods, that could include a child or an animal crossing the road.